main content, site navigation, search

-A Few Mobile First Tips
+A few Mobile First tips

 There has been a lot of talk about mobile first web design last year (2011).
 We had many great presentations and books by industry leaders about the core concepts and the big picture on the web.
 I’ll try to fill-in the gap with some practical tips when designing for mobile.